Power shutoffs and fire safety - Gilroy Dispatch

 The Red Cross provides shelter, meals and snacks, relief supplies, emotional support and spiritual care, and health services such as replacing lost medications and eyeglasses.
 Anyone is welcome at Red Cross shelters, including those with service animals.
 While many people want to help fire victims by sending donations of clothes, bottled water and canned food to disaster areas, emergency responders say that financial contributions are the most effective way to help.
 Texting “REDCROSS” to 90999 will send the agency a $10 donation, or you can visit www.RedCross.org to contribute other amounts.

-Supervisor Mike Wasserman represents District 1, which includes South County, on the board of supervisors.
-This guest view is excerpted from his September “Mike’s Monthly Message” newsletter.
+Supervisor Mike Wasserman represents District 1, which includes Gilroy.
+This is excerpted from his November newsletter.
 Wasserman can be reached at (408) 299-5010 or [email protected]

 Power shutoffs and fire safety